This manual documents the LispWorks COM/Automation API, which provides a toolkit for using Microsoft COM and Automation with Common Lisp.

 This preface contains information you need when using the rest of the this manual.
 It discusses the purpose of this manual, the typographical conventions used, and gives a brief description of the rest of the contents.

 Entries in the reference sections are listed alphabetically and each entry is headed by the symbol name and type, followed by a number of fields providing further details.
-These fields consist of a subset of the following: "Summary", "Signature", "Superclasses", "Subclasses", "Slots", "Accessors", "Readers", "Compatibility Note", "Description", "Examples", and "See Also".
+These fields consist of a subset of the following: "Summary", "Signature", "Method signature", "Superclasses", "Subclasses", "Slots", "Accessors", "Readers", "Compatibility note", "Description", "Notes", "Examples", and "See also".

 The "Signature" section provides details of the arguments taken by the functions and macros and values returned, separated by the